emberjs/guides/source/getting-started/glossary.md

 ## CDN
 Content Delivery Network

 This is typically a paid service you can use to get great performance for your app.
-You start by uploading a resource (image, JavaScript file, etc) to a company like Akamai or CloudFlare.
-That uploaded resource will have an absolute URL which you can reference anywhere in your app.
+Many CDNs act as caching proxies to your origin server; some require you to upload your assets to them.
+They give you a URL for each resource in your app.
 This URL will resolve differently for folks depending on where they're browsing.

 Behind the scenes, the CDN will distribute your content geographically with the goal of end-users being able to fetch your content with the lowest latency possible.
 For example, if a user is in India, they'd likely get content served from India faster than from the United States.